When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 PrivateVPN has proven to be a top-performing VPN for streaming, as it unblocked every major streaming service when we tested it.
 This excellent performance also extends to torrenting and gaming.
 Our Score: 10/10

-Our tests demonstrated that PrivateVPN is a very reliable choice for streaming.
-The provider excels in unblocking all the popular media streaming providers, including Hulu, Netflix, and Amazon Prime Video.
+Yes, PrivateVPN is a good and reliable choice for media streaming.
+Similar to the best streaming VPN, the provider excels in unblocking all the popular media streaming providers, including Netflix, Hulu, and Amazon Prime Video.

-PrivateVPN has servers optimized for P2P traffic, which means it supports safe torrenting at super-fast speeds.
+Yes, PrivateVPN is a good VPN for torrenting.
+It's got servers optimized for P2P traffic, ensuring you can safely torrent at super-fast speeds.
 You’ll be able to share files online without the risk of being intercepted by hackers or discovered by your ISP.
-Connect to the server nearest to you to enjoy the fastest possible download speeds.
+Just remember to connect to the nearest server for the speediest downloads.

-PrivateVPN is also an excellent VPN for gaming.
-By changing your virtual location, PrivateVPN will help you bypass geo-restrictions to play games that are blocked in your country.
+By also changing your virtual location, PrivateVPN will help you bypass geo-restrictions to play games that are blocked in your country.
 You can choose your preferred server to access location-specific game content.
-Using PrivateVPN’s Application Guard feature, you can ensure that only your game traffic is routed through the VPN, reducing any potential lag or latency issues.

 Security & Privacy